TypicalRandomNerd/cpp-notes/README.md

         std::cout << "Hello, world!";
     }

+**Output:**

     $g++ -o main *.cpp
     $main
     Hello, world!

 ## Namespaces
-The first thing one should learn about C++ is namespaces.
-If you're coming over from C you're likely already familiar with namespaces.
-However, if you skipped C you are likely to be experiencing namespaces for the first time.
-A namespace is a scope where functions can reside.
-This prevents naming conflicts.
-You'll see C++ programs written in one of two ways: in-code namespaces and globally declared namespaces.
+Like the libraries, namespaces also have to be declared before the compiler knows what you are talking about.
+Namespaces can be declared in one of two ways: globally, and in-line.

 #### Globally declared